lipsticks/RelayTelegraph/README.md

 ### Updates

+#### 2013-02-26

+Taking a short hiatus.
+Been thinking about a couple of things: particularly about the simplest [method for correlating scheduled with relayed tourneys](docs/fuzzycomp.md) and about possible [issues with the polling of server data](docs/minipoll.md).

 #### 2013-02-23

 The plugin now shows the list of scheduled tournaments.
 The next step is to add a toolbar (and maybe a menu) that will let the user switch between a couple of lists: